direktiv/direktiv.github.io/docs/examples/regex-check-for-mobile.md

 ## Read Mail and Send SMS

+To execute this workflow we need to define some functions the following are defined.

+- imap reads the first email message received
+- regex takes a regex string and a string and returns the values the regex matches
+- twilio sends an sms or an email

 ```yaml
 id : listen-for-email-mobile
 description: This workflow reads an email when a cloud event is received.